zerontec/Project-Backend/README.md

 # Project-Backend
-this is the  repository for the junior power group project
+This is the repository for the Backend of the group project